 The sourcebook forms an important part of this examination.
 You may work on it at school and/or at home.
-Your sourcebook should clearly communicate your thought processes.
+It provides insight into the way you form ideas, how many alternatives you have investigated, as well as other processes leading to the final work.